 The submarine tunnel, with its large pool of sharks swimming above you, makes a thrilling walk.

 The icons of Aquas are the Beluga whales, some of whom were born here.
 They perform fantastic tricks in regular performances.

 There are also pools and tanks with four different species of penguin.
 Feeding time is popular, and in one section, you can walk underneath the pool to see them “flying” through the water.

 Behind the aquarium building is a large park with a massive adventure play area.
 For adults, there is a lovely and quiet conservatory, numerous eateries and a performance area that regularly hosts Iwami Kagura , regional style traditional plays.

-Before you leave, walk over the pedestrian bridge and spend some time enjoying the pristine white sand beach, part of the Iwami Seaside Park .
+Before you leave, walk over the pedestrian bridge and spend some time enjoying the pristine, beautiful sand beach, part of the Iwami Seaside Park .